mnubo/kubernetes-py/README.md

 ### Configuration

 By default, the module attempts to load existing configuration from `~/.kube/config`.
 You are welcome to specify another location from where to load a kubeconfig file.

-Otherwise, kubeconfig parameters can be overridden piecemeal.
-Please see `K8sConfig.py` for more information.
+Otherwise, individual configuration parameters can be overridden piecemeal.
+In this case you must specify `kubeconfig=None` when initializing a K8sConfig object, otherwise the `~/kube/.config` file takes precedence if it exists.

     from kubernetes import K8sConfig